1 - Overview

 AKHQ > AKHQ passwordRequiredAKHQ account password

-• Port number is automatically set to 8080 and cannot be modified
+• The port number is automatically set to 8080 and cannot be modified

-Network > Common SettingsRequiredNetwork settings where servers generated by the service are installed
+Network > Common SettingsRequiredNetwork settings for servers created by the service

-• Choose if you want to apply the same settings to all installed servers
+• Select when you want to apply the same settings to all installed servers

 • Select a pre‑created VPC and Subnet

-• For Public NAT settings, it is only possible in per‑server settings
+• For Public NAT settings, it is only possible in per‑server configuration

-Network > Per-Server SettingsRequiredNetwork settings where servers generated by the service are installed
+Network > Server-specific SettingsRequiredNetwork settings where servers generated by the service are installed

 • Select if you want to apply different settings per installed server